EuropePMC/techblog/drafts/2018-06-05-searching-text-html-pages.md

 The main challenge for Scilite tool is locating plain text annotations in HTML pages.
 The challenges derive from the nature of HTML pages.
 Below is a list of the major challenges we faced and the solutions adopted to mitigate them.

- 1. <b>The pages contain HTML tags obviously.</b> Consider the page https://europepmc.org/articles/PMC1215513 and click on the “Gene Function” checkbox on the right hand side of the page to see the sentence highlighted. [image_PMC1215513] The problem is caused by the sub tag that it is surrounding the v inside the world Nav1.7.
+ 1. <b>The pages contain HTML tags obviously.</b> Consider the page https://europepmc.org/articles/PMC1215513 and click on the “Gene Function” checkbox on the right hand side of the page to see the sentence highlighted.

+ ![Annotation containing HTML tags][image_PMC1215513]
+***Figure 1**: Annotation containing HTML tags*
+The problem is caused by the sub tag that it is surrounding the v inside the world Nav1.7.
 Therefore if you search for an exact match of the plain sentence into the HTML page, that will not be found.
 The solution adopted was to search for a regular expression built including an optional HTML tag between any two characters of the annotation text.
 The disadvantage of this approach is that this type of search is much more demanding from a computational point of view than an exact match search.
 Therefore, we decided to adopt this regular expression search only for sentence-based annotations where the chance of having HTML tags is much higher than named entity annotations composed usually only by one or two words.

  2. <b>HTML encodes some special characters.</b> An example is the character >: it is encoded as &gt; inside the HTML page.
-Consider the page http://europepmc.org//abstract/MED/28385055 and click on the “Gene Disease Open Targets” checkbox. 	[image_MED28385055] The text of the annotation contains the character >.
+Consider the page http://europepmc.org//abstract/MED/28385055 and click on the “Gene Disease Open Targets” checkbox. 	!![Annotation containing HTML encoded characters][image_MED28385055]
+***Figure 2**: Annotation containing HTML encoded characters*
+The text of the annotation contains the character >.
 The solution adopted was to encode the annotation text as it would appear in an HTML page and then perform an exact match search.

+ 3. <b>There is a lack of correspondence between the text of the annotation and text inside the HTML page.</b> Consider the page http://europepmc.org/articles/PMC3558359 and click on the “Gene Function” checkbox.
+ ![Annotation containing Greek characters][image_PMC3558359]
- 3. <b>There is a lack of correspondence between the text of the annotation and text inside the HTML page.</b> Consider the page http://europepmc.org/articles/PMC3558359 and click on the “Gene Function” checkbox. [image_PMC3558359] The original annotation text is “Our results revealed a direct interaction between PRL-3 and integrin beta1 and characterized Y783 of integrin beta1 as a bona fide substrate of PRL-3, which is negatively regulated by integrin alfa1.”
+***Figure 3**: Annotation containing Greek characters* The original annotation text is “Our results revealed a direct interaction between PRL-3 and integrin beta1 and characterized Y783 of integrin beta1 as a bona fide substrate of PRL-3, which is negatively regulated by integrin alfa1.”
 The problem is that the Greek letters alfa and beta are represented in two different ways in the page and in the annotation text.
 A solution to this problem is applying a fuzzy match approach that is discussed later.

- 4. <b>Special characters are not properly encoded inside the annotation text.</b> Consider the article http://europepmc.org//abstract/AGR/IND605699789, click on the “Organism” checkbox and focus on the annotation “white campion”.[image_AGRIND605699789]
+ 4. <b>Special characters are not properly encoded inside the annotation text.</b> Consider the article http://europepmc.org//abstract/AGR/IND605699789, click on the “Organism” checkbox and focus on the annotation “white campion”.
+ ![Annotation containing not properly encoded characters][image_AGRIND605699789]
+***Figure 4**: Annotation containing not properly encoded characters*

  Every annotation comes with a prefix and suffix text that help to locate it into the article page.
 The suffix of this annotation is “is subject to preâdispersal” with the character â not properly encoded.
 Even in this case, the solution adopted was to apply the same fuzzy match approach mentioned into the previous point.

- <h2>Fuzzy Match Strategy</h2>
+##Fuzzy Match Strategy##

  The fuzzy match approach we used to solve some of the problems described above is based on the open source Javascript library [Fuse.js][2] .
 Internally it uses the [Levenshtein distance][3] to compute the similarity score between two strings.
 This score is computed as the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other